-ES 345 - Introduction to Exercise Physiology 3 hours (Exercise Science or Health Science Majors only)
+ES 345 - Introduction to Exercise Physiology with Lab 3 hours (Exercise Science or Health Science majors only)

 The purpose of this course is to survey the acute and chronic responses and adaptations of the human body to exercise stress.
 Emphasis is placed on the practical application of theoretical findings from the research literature.
 Recommended: BIOL 107, BIOL 108, ES 334.
-Prerequisites: ES 247, ES 270 with grades of "D" or higher.
+Prerequisites: ES 247, ES 270.